SETIatHCRO/ATA-Utils/RFSwitchUtils/README.md

   discover all attenuators on the USB bus
 Will print OK\n if successful.
 Otherwise an error will be reported.
 **REMEMBER to run as root!!**

 ```

-Example: sudo ./atten 20.5 1fx (for just the one pol)
+Example: atten 20.5 1fx (for just the one pol)

-Example: sudo ./atten 20.5 1f (for both pols)
+Example: atten 20.5,15.5 1fx,1fy (for both pols)